Movatterモバイル変換

 History

-Bassir was built as a military base forRoman forces in order to aid the military regiments scattered in the adjacent region.[citation needed] This region is a rocky area, consisting of volcano and lava stones and is known as "Lajah".
-Bassir was also a pit stop for caravans traveling betweenBabylon andPalestine.
+Bassir was built as a military base forRoman forces to support the regiments scattered throughout the surrounding region.[citation needed] The area is rocky, consisting of volcanic and lava stones, and is known as Lajah.
+Bassir also served as a stopover for caravans traveling betweenBabylon andPalestine.

-In 1838,Buseir was noted as a Catholic village, situated "the Nukra, north ofAl-Shaykh Maskin".[2]
+In 1838,Buseir was noted as a Catholic village, situated "in the Nukra, north ofash-Shaykh Miskin".[4]

 Demographics